 In 2018, Frederic Jost made his debut at the Bregenz Festival.
 In 2016, he sung the main part Richard Boll in Joseph Weigl’s Die Schweizer Familie at Davos Festival.
 A regular at Bayerische Staatsoper since 2014, the bass performed Assan in Menotti’s The Consul in 2017 (accompanied by Münchener Kammerorchester), created the part of `Achills tiefer Schatten´ in Hauke Berheide’s world premiere Mauerschau in 2016 and sang the main bass part in Magal’s Jephta’s Daughter in 2015.
 In 2014, he sang Zweiter Hauptmann in Zimmermann‘s Die Soldaten in 2014 under the baton of Kirill Petrenko.
 In 2019, he returned for a new production of Gluck’s Alceste.

 In 2014, Frederic Jost has sung Pilatus in Bach‘s St. John’s Passion under the baton of Hans-Jörg Albrecht.
-Since, he has sung Jesus in Bach’s St. Matthew’s Passion, Beethoven’s Symphony N° 9, Handel’s The Messiah, Haydn’s Salve Regina, Mozart’s Requiem and Vesperae solemnis, Schumann’s Szenen aus Goethe’s Faust.
+Since, his concert repertoire includes Jesus in Bach’s St. Matthew’s Passion, Bach’s Christmas Oratorio, Beethoven’s Symphony N° 9, Handel’s The Messiah, Haydn’s Salve Regina, Mozart’s Requiem and Vesperae solemnis, Schumann’s Szenen aus Goethe’s Faust.
 Frederic Jost performed a lied recital, accompanied by Donald Sulzen, at the festival Fränkische Musiktage in Alzenau in 2015.